A Unifying Model of Genome Evolution Under Parsimony: Introduction

-The graph model introduced in this paper is capable of representing a general evolutionary history for any combination of duplication, substitution and rearrangement operations, including homologous recombinations.
+The graph model introduced in this paper is capable of representing a general evolutionary history for any combination of replication, substitution and rearrangement operations, including duplications and homologous recombinations.
 It therefore generalises phylogenetic trees, graphs representing histories with indels, ancestral recombination graphs and breakpoint graphs, building upon the methods described above.
 We start by introducing this graph and then develop a maximum parsimony problem that, somewhat imperfectly, generalises maximum parsimony variants of all the problems mentioned, facilitating the study of all these subproblems in one unified domain.
 We adopt the common assumption that all substitutions and rearrangements occur independently of one another, and account for tradeoffs between them by independent rearrangement and substitution costs, which are themselves essentially sums over the numbers of inferred events.
-Importantly, replications that are combined with unbalanced rearrangements, which lead either to gain or loss of sequence, are costed by the underlying rearrangement cost.
+Importantly, replications that are combined with unbalanced rearrangements are costed by the underlying rearrangement cost.
 We finally provide a bounded sampling approach to cope with the NP-hardness of the general maximum parsimony problem.